ImgBotApp/InternetNL/base/test/mail/explain_en.md

 * DMARC, DKIM and SPF: protected against phishing?
 * STARTTLS and DANE: secure transport?

-Note: some of the standards are even relevant to protect a domain on which intentionally no mail servers are configured.
+Note: some of the standards are even relevant for domains that do not have any mail severs configured.

 ## Test report
 After the test is finished, you are directed to a test report with an overall percentage score and with the results per subtest including  detailed explanations.
 You can use this test report to improve the mail service that you use.
 Usually contacting your mail hoster on this will be the best next step.